Importance of weaning your baby to solid food

 4. Your baby can eat what you eat

 Once you have begun weaning your baby, you will find that feeding them solid food becomes extremely easy.
 When preparing food for yourself and your family, all you need to do is remove a small portion of it for your baby and puree or mash it up.
 Just ensure that you do this before adding in the salt and spices, as these flavours will be too intense for your baby at the early stages of baby weaning.
 You will fully understand the importance of weaning when you see your baby seated in his or her high chair sharing a meal with the rest of the family.

 When you are breastfeeding your baby, only the two of you will be able to experience the magical bond that this creates.
 If you express milk, your partner will be able to help out with feeding.
 However, once you begin baby weaning, your little one can take his or her allocated spot at the family table and start learning to feed themselves.
 If it is still too early, any of your family members can feed your baby, not just you.

 6. Your baby’s personality will develop

-Just like adults, every baby has their own little unique personality that will come out when you begin weaning your baby.
+Just like adults, every baby has their own little unique personality that will come out when you begin baby weaning.
 For instance, your little one will let you know immediately what tastes and textures they like or dislike.
 Most babies are adventurous eaters and will eat anything you give them, while others require a little bit of coaxing.
 Some like to play with their food, while others like to eat it up right away.
 Whatever special traits your baby possess, be sure to enjoy every minute of it and encourage a little bit of playfulness during mealtimes.

-Not only does weaning provide mothers rest from nursing, but it also gives your baby his or her required nutrients and positively contributes to their overall health and development.
+Not only does baby weaning provide mothers to rest from nursing, but it also gives your baby his or her required nutrients and positively contributes to their overall health and development.
 If you have any concerns regarding weaning your baby or their diet, be sure to reach out to the city’s top paediatricians available at mfine.